Statistical inference for misspecified ergodic L\'evy driven stochastic differential equation models: Main results

 \section{Main results}

-In this section, we state our main results only for the fully misspecified case, that is, both of the true coefficients $A(\cdot)$ and $C(\cdot)$ do not belong to the parametric family $\{(a,c)(\cdot,\theta): \theta\in\Theta\}$.
-Concerning the partly misspecified case (i.e. for either of $A$ and $C$ is specified), similar results can be derived just as the corollaries (see, Remark \ref{partly}).
+In this section, we state our main results only for the fully misspecified case, that is, both of the true coefficients $C$ and $A$ do not belong to the parametric family $\{(c,a)(\cdot,\theta): \theta\in\Theta\}$.
+Concerning the partly misspecified case (i.e. either of $C$ and $A$ is correctly specified), similar results can be derived just as the corollaries (see, Remark \ref{partly}).
 All of their proofs will be given in Appendix.

-The first result provides the tail probability estimates of the normalized $\tes$: \begin{Thm} Suppose that Assumptions \ref{Moments}-\ref{nd} hold.
-Then, for any $L>0$ and $r>0$, there exists a positive constant $C_L$ such that
+The first result provides the tail probability estimates of the normalized $\tes$ which is theoretically essential such as in the deviation of an information criterion, residual analysis, and the measurement of $L_q$-prediction error.